nyno-kb/python-101/setup.md

 Follow these steps to download the full installer:

 1. Open a browser window and navigate to [Python.org](https://www.python.org/).
 2. In the drop down menu called "Downloads" click the link for the ***Latest Python 3 Release - Python 3.x.x***.
-As of this writing, the latest version was Python 3.11.5.
 3. The download should start instantly.

 When the installer is finished downloading, move on to the next step.